jellyfin/jellyfin.org/docs/general/installation/truenas.md

 ### Resource Configuration Settings

-Accept the default values in **Resources Configuration** or enter new CPU and memory values By default, this application is limited to use no more than 4 CPU cores and 8 gibibytes available memory.
+Accept the default values in **Resources Configuration** or enter new CPU and memory values By default, this application is limited to use no more than 4 CPU cores and 8 gibibytes of available memory.

 ![Resource Limits](/images/docs/install-truenas-12.png)